What are Specialty Academic Residential Communities?

-This community focuses on helping students develop an understanding of the eight dimension of of hollistic wellness and how to implement these dimension in their day-to-day lives, through teaching coping skills, effective forms of communication, time-management, and cooking skills, among other things.
+This community located in Hopper hall focuses on helping students develop an understanding of the eight dimension of of hollistic wellness and how to implement these dimension in their day-to-day lives, through teaching coping skills, effective forms of communication, time-management, and cooking skills, among other things.

 Air Force (ROTC) Freshman Community

 This community prepares ROTC cadets for their life in college and beyond.
 Focusing on topics likely healthy living and global citizenship, this community will prepare our Air Force cadets for life outside of Valdosta, outside of Georgia and even outside of the country.
 Located in Patterson Hall.

 If you have any questions, please contact our coordinator for this program, Mark McNalley, at 229-333-7392 or email@example.com.